 Recommended panel testing at Breda Genetics for this condition:

 Stargardt disease is the most common form of inherited juvenile macular degeneration.
 Decreased central vision with decreased color perception is a hallmark of Stargardt disease, whereas side vision is usually preserved.
-The condition can be caused by mutation in one of 4 different genes, but significant overlap exists with some other genetically determined conditions.
+The condition can be caused by mutations in one of 4 different genes, but significant overlap exists with some other genetically determined conditions.

 Detailed clinical description